jpfulton/blog/content/blog/2023-07-09-gatsby-og-images/index.md

 [Twitter cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/guides/getting-started)
 and previews on other platforms.
 Most [Gatsby](https://www.gatsbyjs.com/) starters include several of these SEO tags but omit preview image support.
-This article describes an implementation to add them.
+This article describes an implementation to add them to Gatsby website or blog.

 ![iMessage Link Preview Screenshot](./imessage-link-preview.png)